Phase 2 BusConnects Network Redesign:

 Phase 1 BusConnects Network Redesign:

-The National Transport Authority in conjunction with Dublin Bus have launched the first phase of the new BusConnects network for Dublin.
-This phase includes routes connecting Dublin’s north east to the city centre covering the areas of Howth, Baldoyle, Donaghmede, Raheny, Malahide, Portmarnock and Howth.
+The National Transport Authority in conjunction with Dublin Bus launched the first phase of the new BusConnects network for Dublin in June 2021.
+The first phase included routes connecting Dublin’s north east to the city centre covering the areas of Howth, Baldoyle, Donaghmede, Raheny, Malahide, Portmarnock and Howth.

 The overall objective of the improved network will be a significant increase in capacity and frequency for customers, as well as more evening and weekend services for all spines.
 This is the first phase in the implementation of the new BusConnects network and follows on from three rounds of public consultation which concluded in 2020.

-The H spine branches are the primary driver of the new network delivering fast and frequent services to the city centre.
+The H spine branches deliver fast and frequent services to the city centre.
 Services on H1 (from Baldoyle), H2 (from Malahide) and H3 (from Howth) will provide greater levels of service to these residents and the surrounding communities.
-Click here for more information about the H spine launch.
+Click here for more information about the H spine.

 Background to the new BusConnects Network for Dublin:

 Following three rounds of public consultation which began in 2017, the National Transport Authority published the new Dublin Area bus network in September 2020.
 This new bus network plan is the final version resulting from previous redesign proposals and with consideration given to issues raised by over 72,000 submissions.
 The implementation of the New Network will take place on a phased basis over a number of years starting in 2021 with the H spine launch.
 All information related to the New Dublin Area Bus Network can be viewed and downloaded below, including a map of the overall network, local area maps, the 2019 consultation report and a summary document.